 - compensation for losses caused;

 - termination or change of legal relationship.

 The role of legal support during the proceedings

-- calculation of limitation periods;
+- calculation of the limitation period;

-First of all, when preparing for proceedings, it is important to properly prepare the client’s lawsuit, which should be submitted in writing and should include: the name of the authority to which the application will be made;
+First of all, when preparing for the proceedings, it is important to properly prepare the client’s statement of claim, which should include:

 - the price of the claim;